skusmakar2/Detecting-Fraud-Transactions/README.md

 ## Ongoing

 ## Credit
-This notebook is created by @Shitanshu Kusmakar,PhD, a developer and researcher with background in Analytics and Data Scinece.
+This notebook is created by @Shitanshu Kusmakar, PhD, a developer and researcher with background in Analytics and Data Scinece.
 Reach out at skusmakar2@gmail.com